JetBrains/Qodana/topics/configuration-reference.md

 ### Pull a Qodana image
 {id="docker-config-reference-qodana-pull"}

-<p>Using these options, you can pull the %product% linter that you would like to employ. </p>
+<p>Using these CLI options, you can pull the %product% linter that you would like to employ. </p>
 <table>
     <tr>
         <td>Option</td>